snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

 <h2 id="elasticsearch">Loading bad rows into Elasticsearch</h2>

 This release introduces the new Hadoop Elasticsearch Sink.
-This is a Hadoop job which copies your Snowplow bad rows from S3 to Elasticsearch so you can view them at your leisure.
-The Hadoop Elasticsearch Sink uses the [scalding-taps][scalding-taps] library, which itself uses [elasticsearch-hadoop][elasticsearch-hadoop].
-To use it, add an Elasticsearch target to your EmrEtlRunner configuration file:
+This is a Hadoop job which copies your Snowplow bad rows from S3 to Elasticsearch - a hugely useful feature for diagnosing event validation and processing errors.
+Here is an

+To enable it, add an Elasticsearch target to your EmrEtlRunner configuration file:

 {% highlight yaml %}
   targets: